bestimmaa/transform-feedback-particle-system/README.md

 ##Mac OS X

-Open the CGFramwork.xcodeproj in /mac with Xcode
+Open the CGFramwork.xcodeproj in /mac with Xcode.

+*Please note that Apple's GLUT implementation is used instead of FreeGLUT.
+FreeGLUT does not support OpenGL 3.2 on OS X. This is where the ugly IFDEF come from.*

 ##Dependencies